'Greenwashing' is rampant in online stores, consumer authorities find

 “Terms such as ecological, organic, and environmentally friendly were used frequently and without substantiation,” the Netherlands Authority for Consumers and Markets (ACM) said.
 ACM can fine businesses that make false or misleading sustainability claims, it said.

-EU Justice Commissioner Didier Reynders said that while some firms strive to produce eco-friendly products, “there are also unscrupulous traders out there, who pull the wool over consumers’ eyes with vague, false or exaggerated claims.”
+EU Justice Commissioner Didier Reynders said that while some firms strive to produce eco-friendly products, others “pull the wool over consumers’ eyes with vague, false or exaggerated claims.”

 Reporting by Kate Abnett, editing by Marine Strauss and Elaine Hardcastle